ewanc26/bluesky-gradient-banner/README.md

 # Sky Colour Gradient Image Generator

 This Python script generates a series of 24 images representing sky colour gradients at each hour of the day.
 Each image features a gradient transitioning from a specified sky colour to a monochrome shade, with a name overlaid in a contrasting colour.
+It is inspired by [@dame.is](https://bsky.app/profile/dame.is)'s blog post ['How I made an automated dynamic avatar for my Bluesky profile'](https://dame.is/blog/how-i-made-an-automated-dynamic-avatar-for-my-bluesky-profile).
+It is meant for the banner image rather than the profile photo because I prefer it.

 ## Features